evitiska/TMDB-API-test/README.md

 After cloning the repo there are few options how to run the tests:

 ## 1. Run Tests in a Docker Container
-* Build the docker image, for example `docker build -t tmdb-api-test .`
+* Build the Docker image, for example `docker build -t tmdb-api-test .`
-* Run the tests in a container `docker run --rm tmdb-api-test`
+* Run the tests in a container `docker run tmdb-api-test` (add `--rm` to remove container after run)
-* Run a single test in a doker container `docker run --rm tmdb-api-test pytest -k "<test_name>"`
+* You can add additional pytest arguments, such as `-k` to specify a given test. `docker run --rm tmdb-api-test -k "<test_name>"`

 ## 2. Run Tests Manually
 * Install dependencies `pip install -r requirements.txt`